-Fill reservoir through fill hole until the fluid runs out of the fluid level hole with WESTERN[®] High Performance Hydraulic Fluid to -40°F (-40°C), or other fluid conforming to Military Specification MIL-H-5606A, such as Mobil Aero HFA or Shell AeroShell[®] Fluid 4.
+Fill reservoir to top of fill hole with WESTERN® High Performance Hydraulic Fluid to -40°F (-40°C), or other fluid conforming to Military Specification MIL-H-5606A, such as Mobil Aero HFA or Shell AeroShell® Fluid 4.

-Replace both plugs.
+Replace fill plug.

-- 8. Activate control and angle blade fully to the left and right several times to remove air from angle rams. - 9.
-Turn off control and refill reservoir through reservoir fill hole until the fluid runs out of the fluid level hole.
-Replace both plugs. - 10.
-Activate control and raise and lower plow several times to remove air from lift ram.
+- 8. Activate control and angle blade fully to the left and right several times to remove air from the angle rams. - 9.
+Turn off control and refill reservoir to top of fill plug hole.
+Replace fill plug. - Activate control and raise and lower plow several times to remove air from lift ram.
 Activate control float function and manually collapse lift ram all the way after each lowering of the blade.
 Turn control off. - 11.
 Recheck fluid level with lift ram fully collapsed.